jcartes/CRLFi/README.md

 Semi Automated CRLF injection scanner with concurrency.
 Scans for CRLF injection in parameters, paths and netlocs.

 ## Features
-1. Automatic scanning of CRLF injection in parallel.
+1. Automatic and concurrent scanning of CRLF injections.
-2. Define your own payloads in lib/Globals.py.
+2. Define your own payloads in lib/Globals.py as well as huge list of predefined payloads.
 3. Scans for CRLF injection in parameters, paths and netlocs.
-4. Nice UI and automatically skips same looking parameters and paths.
+4. Printing feels nice and automatically skips same looking parameters, paths and domains.

 ## Usage
 ```